Regents Professor of Double Bass

 He gave his professional concerto debut at the age of 16 and was appointed to the orchestra of the Lyric Opera of Chicago by age 19.
 Mr. Bradetich began his study of the bass at age 10 in the school orchestra program in Eugene, OR studying with Royce Lewis and Dr. Robert Hladky before studying at Northwestern University with Warren Benfield and Joseph Guastafeste where he earned both Bachelor and Masters degrees.
 Other major musical influences include performing for ten seasons at the Oregon Bach Festival with Helmuth Rilling, one of the world’s leading Bach authorities, and summer study with Gary Karr and many of the leading double bass pedagogues in the US.

 In addition to being an active lecturer and clinician, Mr. Bradetich has transcribed more than 100 solo works.
 He has produced both intermediate and advanced level instructional videos and a DVD recording of the first Bach cello suite and the BB Wolf by Jon Deak.
 He has given more than one thousand master classes throughout the world including annual week-long workshops on three continents.
-He has produced an instructional video and DVD and a DVD recording of the first Bach cello suite and the BB Wolf by Jon Deak.
 He served as Executive Director of the International Society of Bassists from 1982-1990 and editor of its magazine for 6 years.

 Jeff Bradetich has taught on the faculties of the University of Michigan and Northwestern University prior to his 1994 appointment as director of the largest double bass program in the world at the University of North Texas.
 His students hold positions in major orchestras on five continents and occupy many important teaching and leadership positions throughout the profession.